rjpdeen/archimate-rdf-xml-adapter/README.md

 ### RDF to XML

-- an export query reads element and relationship data from the named graph
+- export queries read element and relationship data from the named graph
 - the mapping determines the translation back to Exchange XML `xsi:type`
 - the writer outputs an ArchiMate Exchange XML file